Six solutions for sleeping better.

 6.Limit Caffeine and Stimulants; Coffee in the morning is fine for most people.
 But as soon as the clock hits 3pm avoid caffeine in foods and drinks.
 Even small amounts found in chocolate can affect your sleep quality later on in the night.
 Also be wary of matcha tea, I got caught out once thinking it was just a nice happy herbal tea that would lull me off in no time, instead felt like I was peaking, wide eyed at 2am..not good!
 Know what you’re putting in your body, understand the active ingredients of what’s in your trendy tea or smoothie.
 You don’t need uppers in the afternoon unless you’re working out hard physically..

-Ok so see how you go with a few of these and please do share..See you somewhere over the rainbow then!
+Ok let me know how you go with a few of these and please do share..See you somewhere over the rainbow then!